 Once your parish has registered, donors can start supporting your church by donating online, completing a paper form or signing up via our telephone service.
-Find your parish here or you can provide them with a link to your dedicated landing page.
+Donors can start by finding your parish here or you can provide them with a link to your dedicated landing page.

 What measure of inflation is used?

 What is the anonymous option?

 All information is treated as confidential.
 However, some donors may wish to remain anonymous to the parish and their church, which means only the amount of the gift will be shared on the parish statement.
 We encourage donors to remain known to their parish so that you may thank them and avoid mistakenly approaching them in the future about supporting the church.

 Can our donors choose the day the gift is collected?

 Unfortunately not.
 To enable PGS to run cost effectively and efficiently, one date had to be chosen for all donations.
 The 1st of the month is an appropriate point in the month based on 1 Corinthians 16:2 (NIV): ‘On the first day of each week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made.’

 How often will PGS contact its donors?

 Once registered (via online, phone or paper form), donors will receive an initial letter confirming their details and welcoming them to the scheme.
 All those who have requested to inflate their giving annually will then receive a letter one month preceding the anniversary of their first gift informing them of their soon-to-be inflated gift (with the option to vary it).
 There is no further communication from the PGS Team to its donors unless there is a genuine administrative reason.
 It is important that the relationship remains with the donor and the parish.